wsdfhjxc/run-in-lxc-action/README.md

 # Run in LXC

-This is a GitHub action for running shell commands or scripts in disposable LXC containers.
+This is a GitHub action for running commands or scripts in disposable LXC containers.

 At the moment of writing this, the only available Linux runners on GitHub are Ubuntu-based.
 But sometimes, depending on your particular use case, you might want to test or build something on a specific Linux distribution (be it Fedora, Debian, openSUSE, or whatever is supported by LXC).
 This action has been created to address that.